stewones/angular-morris/CONTRIBUTING.md

 #### Docs site
 To update the docs is necessary to issue all commands located in `bin` folder.
-At this momment is possible only by windows (.bat).
-If you use linux, please PR with new .sh files.
+At this moment is only possible by windows (.bat), but if you work with linux please PR with new .sh files.
 Then PR on `gh-pages` from `.build` folder.

 #### Before send your PR